 9 Things You Should Know Before Shopping at Aldi for the First Time

 I’m not always a budget-minded person.
 I can easily find a way to justify an $80 sweater at J.Crew (It’s so soft!
 I’ll wear it all the time!
 I’ll totally sleep in it when I inevitably ruin it!).
 And I’ll pay an arm and a leg for a quarter-pound of the newest, stinkiest wedge at my local cheese shop.
-But when it comes to random snacks and groceries, I have a confession: I love me some Aldi.
-Like, a lot.
+But when it comes to random snacks and groceries, I’m Aldi ALL.
+THE.
+WAY.

-Haven’t paid one a visit?
+Haven’t been to one yet?
 Not sure what all the hype is about?
 Here’s what you need to know before you step foot in an Aldi.

 1. It’s totally no-frills.